 Too often lately, she had been so preoccupied she failed to notice such tiny wonders.

-It was a small thing, yes, but she used to marvel at so many little things that most people overlooked.
+It was a small and momentary thing, yes, but she used to marvel at so many little things that most people overlooked.
 But now, she had grown accustomed to barreling through life, shutting out — deliberately or not — the things that used to make her smile, if even for just a moment.

 When had she become so cynical?
 When had the little things lost their magic?

 As she went to straighten the display near the door, Maribelle resolved to work on her attitude, despite what was going on behind the scenes at Bedford Books.
 No one likes a year-round Scrooge, and Christmas was definitely not the time to be a crab cake, a grinchy-grinch.
 Or, as her mother would say: a Negative Noelly.

 When she was a little girl, Christmas couldn’t come fast enough.
 She wasn’t the typical kid on Santa’s knee with a mile-long list, though.
 She had always been more interested in the caroling, the cookies, the decorations and the TV specials — even the church pageant where she was perennially tasked with the famous angelic annunciation because none of the other kids could memorize the passage from Luke 2 — than she was in the shiny packages under the tree.